MatthewRalston/kmerdb/academics.md

 # Abstract

-A brief introduction to the biomathematical topics of k-mer counting, motif abundance, alignment-free quantification and variant analysis, and alignment-free linear runtime are presented to the reader to frame a discussion about common formats for k-mer counts and deBruijn graphs.
+A brief introduction to the biomathematical topics of k-mer counting, motif abundance, alignment-free quantification and variant analysis, and alignment-free linear runtime are presented to the reader to frame a discussion about common formats for k-mer counts and de Bruijn graphs.
 The k-mer counting technique bypasses the rate-limiting quadratic step in the topic of gene expression to provide faster results for a more rapid, on-line expression measurement experience.
-Eventually, an on-line real-time gene-expression measurement method may treat genomic sequences as abstract spectra through k-mer counting, much like certain high-throughput chemical and biochemical platforms are capable of analyzing complex, multiplexed spectra, and/or 'unknown' spectra to determine closest known chemical structures.

-To this end, we discuss key research topics such as the juxtaposition of alignment and assembly throughout the analytical process, constructive interference of spectra in multiplexed samples, linear runtimes, graph databases, alignment-free sequence similarity, alignment-free sequence distance metrics usable for machine learning, and normalization practices.
+To this end, we discuss key research topics such as the juxtaposition of alignment and assembly throughout the field, constructive interference of spectra in multiplexed samples, linear runtimes, graph databases, alignment-free sequence similarity, alignment-free sequence distance metrics usable for machine learning, and normalization practices.

-To achieve all of these goals, the reader is asked to consider their academic and/or professional networks to locate an advisor who is capable of guideing a student through their first grant-writing and/or fellowship application process.
-Potentially, I would like to stay for both a masters and a PhD, so this would grant considerable time to manage the scope and timelines of the project.

 # Introduction

 Here we discuss the underlying bioinformatic techniques behind both alignment and assembly and use this discussion to present a novel alignment-free framework for metagenomic species decomposition, bacterial species inference, metagenome simulation, and Markov probabilities.

 A principle challenge in the acceleration and automation of bioinformatic analyses based on Illumina Next Generation Sequencing (NGS) and other platforms is the abstraction of conventional alignment-based methods into an alignment-free analytical space.
 Bioinformatics is expected to be rate-limiting in the modern biological discovery process, with the recent dramatic reductions in the cost of sequencing leading to mountains of raw data for analysis.
 Quick, efficient, and accurate methods are needed to identify sequences, quantify abundances, estimate mutational likelihoods, and explore the sequence similarity space.

 The first advantage of the so-called "alignment-free" methods is the flexibility to leverage reference sequences when the information is available, but to not restrict the effective utilization rate of the dataset to that which can be aligned with absolute certainty.
-Now we advocate for data structures, algorithms, and concepts of identity that extends beyond the concepts of reference sequences and alignment.
+Now we advocate for data structures, algorithms, and concepts of sequence identity/similarity beyond the concepts of reference sequences and alignment.
+This first advantage is leveraged through metagenome simulation to compare our k-mer counter with others, and to explore the differences between idealized fidelity of the simulated metagenomic fractions under simulated subsampling conditions versus the behavior of real world metagenomic samples.

 The second advantage of foregoing the expensive quadratic mapping step (which is required in conventional alignment-based sequencing pipelines) is the comparable accuracy with which expression measurements (Kallisto) and mutations can be called (e.g. Kevlar, Cell 2019).
+This presents the opportunity to discuss the role of the minimizer and k-mer as an exposable data layer to promote the comparison of indexing and k-mer/minimizer-generating strategies.

 Here I provide a brief primer on the two branches of nucleic acid sequencing biology: assembly and alignment.
 The goal is to familiarize the reader with the essentials of sub-sequence biology and discuss a framework for the investigation of genomic spectra.

 ## What are K-mer spectra

 The first step of many bioinformatic algorithms is to generate the counts of all length k subsequences in the dataset.
 This vector may be thought of as the k-mer spectra at that choice of k.
-This k-mer count histogram can be thought of as a kind of genomic or transcriptomic spectrum, a charactristic curve describing the dataet in terms of both the species of interest and the abundance of certain subsequences, which could refelect amplicon targeting in the case of exome sequence, expressed regions in the case of (meta)transcriptomics, or the ratios of composition of microbiomes in the case of metagenomics.
+This k-mer count histogram can be thought of as a kind of genomic or transcriptomic spectrum, a charactristic curve describing the dataet in terms of both the species of interest and the abundance of certain subsequences.
+Those subsequence subspectra and corresponding "abundance" measurements (the k-mer count vector) are in an additive space with the complete spectra of the organism, the transcribed regions only, and the intergenic regions as well.

+Because of this additive nature between genes and genomes, genomes and metagenomes etc., ratios of composition in uncharacterized metagenomes may be estimated when reference sequences are provided through the method of least squares.

 ## Alignment-free methods are futureproof

 Alignment-free methods are more flexible in their sequencing inputs, in a figurative sense. *Specifically, k-mer spectra are likely to retain their sequence identity in the face of indel-producing sequencing technologies.* Because alignment is not considered, the "errors" from indels are encorporated into inferential errors through a less harmful scoring mechanism than in sequence alignment, and thus a larger quantity of data can be utilized for indel-rich sequencing platforms like Oxford Nanopore, PacBio, and other similar technologies.

-Additionally, k-mer databases in particular are the backbone of the two major sequencing data applications, sequence alignment (e.g. seed regions, minimizers, etc.) and assembly (e.g. deBruijn graphs).
-For this reason, the topic of alignment-free methods and in particular, the k-mer spectra abstraction layer, has received considerable attention in the literature for its efficiency.
+K-mer databases are the backbone of modern bioinformatic sequence alignment (e.g. seed regions, minimizers, etc.) and sequence assembly algorithms (e.g. deBruijn graphs).
+The topic of alignment-free methods and in particular, the k-mer spectra abstraction layer, has received considerable attention in the literature for its efficiency and because of its broad applicability.

 ## Linear vs quadratic runtime

 Alignment-free methods can produce quantifications faster and with comparable accuracy to genomic/transcriptomic alignment-based quantification.
-Several challenges remain including the choice of correct distribution and statistical framewok for modeling and hypothesis testing, Of course, it would be preferable to correctly characterize and then perhaps transform, with appropriate assumptions, the discrete count value into an alternative variable space with conditions suitable for traditional linear modeling, along with the imposed normality assumptions.
+Several challenges remain including the choice of correct distribution and statistical framewok for modeling and hypothesis testing.

-How is this more efficient than alignment?
+How exactly is alignment-free quantification more efficient than alignment-based quantification methods?
 Generally, alignment is quadratic in the length of the sequences being aligned.
-More specifically, the alignment of Illumina based WGS, RNA-Seq, or metagenomic datasets is L*O(nm), where L is the fairly constant read length of the dataset, n is the number of alignable reads, and m is the length of the reference sequence(s).
+More specifically, the alignment of Illumina based WGS, RNA-Seq, or metagenomic datasets is O(Lnm), where L is the fairly constant read length of the dataset, n is the number of alignable reads, and m is the length of the reference sequence(s).
 In contrast, counting k-mers is linear, L*O(n), in the number of sequence reads in the case of Illumina data or L*O(m) in the case of fasta input where m is the combined length of chromosomes in the sample's fasta file.

 # What key research questions are you trying to answer?

 There are multiple candidate research questions that haven't been answered by the existing literature on the topic of k-mer spectra for genomics applications.
 The first is a general purpose questions, namely "are k-mer spectra useful for calculating sequence similarities?"
 If we can demonstrate use cases for sequence similarity, then we can provide estimates about the likelihood that an unknown sequence belongs to a given genome, metagenome, transcriptome, etc. using a simple Markov model.

 Also, the spectra and their additive nature permits simple deconstruction into known components with linear regression.
 This could be used to determine the fractions of each species in artificial and/or characterized metagenomes.
 This would be useful in cases where a researcher wants to quickly identify the fractions of known species that make up the sample.
-The regression coefficiencts would provide users with estimates of how complete the deconvolution is into the component species.
+The regression coefficients would provide users with estimates of how complete the deconvolution is into the component species.

 Another key finding that I hope to produce with this software, is a graphic from Anvar et al. in the kPAL study that suggests that a choice of k as small as 10 may be sufficient to distinguish between microbial genomes.
 They reached this conclusion by graphing the median distance between the metagenomes and their corresponding shuffled/randomized sets.
 The graph displayed a sigmoid shape with the center around k=7.
 A choice of k=10 was obviously in the plateau and it could be said that this is a type of sensitivity analysis.
 I'd like to reproduce this figure to confirm what distance is at least sufficient for distinguishing between microbial metagenomes.